Born In: Manhattan, New York, United States

-Robert Alan Durst was born on 12th April 1943, in New York, US to real estate investor, Seymour Durst, and his wife, Bernice Herstein.
+Robert Alan Durst was born on April 12, 1943, in New York, US to real estate investor, Seymour Durst, and his wife, Bernice Herstein.
 He was the eldest of the four children of the couple.

-At the young age of seven, Robert Durst lost his mother when she fell from the roof of their residence in Scarsdale, New York.
+At the young age of 7, Robert Durst lost his mother when she fell from the roof of their residence in Scarsdale, New York.
 He claimed that he had witnessed the tragic incident; however, later his brother Douglas denied it.

 He began seeing Mia Farrow's sister, Prudence.
 By 1982, the couple was staying in separate residences in Manhattan.

-On January 31st, 1982, she was last seen at her friend’s party in Connecticut where she appeared upset and left for her South Salem home after receiving phone call from Durst.
+On January 31, 1982, she was last seen at her friend’s party in Connecticut where she appeared upset and left for her South Salem home after receiving phone call from Durst.

-He filed a missing report five days later, after the medical school supervisor informed him that she had called on February 1st and taken a sick leave.
+He filed a missing report five days later, after the medical school supervisor informed him that she had called on February 1 and taken a sick leave.

-A doorman at her apartment reported that he had seen her on 1st February, but was unsure of the identity since he had seen from behind and a distance.
+A doorman at her apartment reported that he had seen her on February 1, but was unsure of the identity since he had seen from behind and a distance.
 Durst declined any connection in his wife’ disappearance.
 In 1990, he divorced her, claiming spousal abandonment.

-Robert Durst remained a part of his family business till 1992 when his father selected his younger brother Douglas as the designated successor.
+Robert Durst remained a part of his family business till 1992, when his father selected his younger brother Douglas as the designated successor.
 He left and stayed at various places.

 Investigators contacted Susan Berman to speak with her regarding McCormack disappearance.
-However, on 23rd December, Susan Berman was found dead by the police.
+However, on December 23, Susan Berman was found dead by the police.
 She was shot execution-style at her home in Benedict Canyon, LA.

 After few days, the Beverly Hills Police Department got a handwritten note with only Berman’s address and ‘cadaver’ written in block letter.
 In it, Beverly was misspelt as Beverley.

-He was released on bail but when he failed to appear a court hearing on 16th October 2001, an arrest warrant was issued for him.
+He was released on bail but when he failed to appear a court hearing on October 16, 2001, an arrest warrant was issued for him.